LuisMackenzie/NasaAppMVP/README.md

 ### Notice

-To use the *POTD feature* you need a *Google Maps API key*:
+To use the *NASA's POTD API feature* you need a *Google Maps API key*:
+* To get one, follow the directions here: https://developers.google.com/maps/documentation/android/signup.
+* Once you have your key, replace the "google_maps_key" string in these files: `app/src/debug/res/values/google_maps_api.xml` and `app/src/release/res/values/google_maps_api.xml`.

+To use the *Youtube API feature* you need a *Google Youtube API key*:
-1. To get one, follow the directions here: https://developers.google.com/maps/documentation/android/signup.
+* To get one, follow the directions here: https://developers.google.com/maps/documentation/android/signup.

-2. Once you have your key, replace the "google_maps_key" string in these files: `app/src/debug/res/values/google_maps_api.xml` and `app/src/release/res/values/google_maps_api.xml`.
+* Once you have your key, replace the "google_maps_key" string in these files: `app/src/debug/res/values/google_maps_api.xml` and `app/src/release/res/values/google_maps_api.xml`.

 ## Built with 🛠️